nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 4.4 Migrating to StudMap

-You may be concerned: you’re probably already using some Excel sheet of sorts for keeping track of student data – and you certainly don’t want to transfer all this data manually to StudMap!
+You may be concerned: you’re probably already using some spreadsheet of sorts for keeping track of student data – and you certainly don’t want to transfer all this data manually to StudMap!
 We’ve got you covered.

 Download this [Student Information Template](files/import_template.csv).
 If you want a sample of how to use it, check